 Here's ways to change up homemade pasta sauce:

-- Make it a smooth sauce: puree until smooth in a blender, food processor or with an immersion blender
+- Make it a smooth sauce - puree until smooth in a blender, food processor or with an immersion blender

-- Make it a meat sauce: add a couple of links of pre-cooked sausage ground fine in a food processor or chopped fine with a chef's knife, or use browned ground beef.
+- Make it a meat sauce - add a couple of links of pre-cooked sausage ground fine in a food processor or chopped fine with a chef's knife, or use browned ground beef.
 Cooked ground bison works well too.

-- Alcohol-free: leave out the wine.
+- Alcohol-free - leave out the wine.

 - Only have whole tomatoes - Strain the liquid from the can and reserve in a bowl.
-Over the sink or a bowl (it's messy), split the tomatoes with your fingers and remove any seeds, then briefly puree with liquid in a blender, food processor, or chop by hand.
+Over the sink or a bowl (it's messy), split the tomatoes with your fingers and remove seeds, then briefly puree with liquid in a blender, food processor, or chop by hand.
+Don't puree smooth.
+Leave some texture.
+This works in place of crushed tomatoes.

 How to Make Pasta Sauce with Tomato Sauce